Bhaktapur Future

 😦

 Unencumbered of our bags we struck out to explore this wonderful city the best way we know how.
-Yep you guessed it, a John Rose walking tour.
-With no traffic this was easier than Kathmandu.
-Highlights of the tour were getting severely lost, following a trail of chicken blood, expensive lunch in Thakali Square and a host of temples and sights. image
+Yep you guessed it, a John Rose Walking Tour.
+With no motorised traffic this was much easier than Kathmandu.
+Highlights of the expedition were getting severely lost, following a trail of chicken blood, expensive lunch in Thakali Square and a host of temples and sights.

 Troublemakers down the back